 Spectacular is the key word when describing the Champ de Bataille Castle and Gardens.
 The baroque castle was built in the seventeenth century, probably by the royal architect Le Vau.
 The garden was possibly designed by Le Nôtre and certainly bears the mark of the maestro.
 Damaged over time, it has undergone extensive restoration maintaining its baroque imprint within a contemporary style in keeping with the genius loci.

-Domaine de Chantilly (Ile-de-France)
+Domaine de Chaumont-Sur-Loire (Val-de-Loire)

 Chaumont-sur-Loire is famous for the International Garden Festival which has attracted gardeners and landscape designers of all nationalities since 1992.
 Innovation is the focus of the festival which changes theme each year.